Peepal Khoont: Main attractions

-Jainism

-The Jain community in Pipalkhunt is one of the main religions of the main town.
-Many people of Pipalkhunt from Jain community are living in Kuwait and other places of India.
-The Jain people celebrate many festivals like Mahavir Jayanti, Paryushana, Samvatsari, etc. One Jain Temple of Shri Aranatha Bhagwan is also there which was built a few years ago.
-Many Digambar and Shwetambar Jain Monks (Saadhu Shri and Saadhvi Shri) keep visiting here and shadow this place with their blessings.
-Most of the Jain persons are Shopkeepers and having their shops in the main market.
-Out of the two sub-sects of Jains, mostly Digambars resides here.
-There are only a few families of Shwetambar sect.

 Transport Connectivity

 By Air

 Nearest Airport is Maharana Pratap Airport or Udaipur Airport which is the domestic airport at Udaipur, Rajasthan, India.
 It is situated 22 km east of Udaipur city which is about 165 km. far from Pipalkhunt.
 It has a temporary helipad in operation.

 By Train

 The nearest Railway stations to the Peepal Khoont are Mandsaur (69 km), Nimbahera (115 km), Dungarpur (119 km), Ratlam (100 km) and Udaipur (165 km).

 Pratapgarh is the only district without rail-connectivity in Rajasthan state.
 However, as a result of untiring efforts by ex-district collector Hemant Shesh, the Government of Rajasthan agreed to pursue vigorously with Ministry of Railways, Government of India to connect Pratapgarh with broad-gauge from Mandsaur (32 km), for which appropriate financial contribution to GOI may also be made by the state, if required.
 It is therefore, presumed that a new railway track ultimately shall be laid from Mandsaur to Pratapgarh, as publicly assured and announced by Shri Ashok Gahlot, the chief minister of Rajasthan on 18 May 2011 at Pratapgarh.
 Shri Dinesh Trivedi, Minister of Railways, introducing the Railway Budget 2012–2013 on 14 March 2012 has declared to undertake a survey of laying railway track between Mandsaur and Pratapgarh.
 This new line includes in the GOI list of 111 New Line Surveys to be taken up during 2012–13.

 The Railway Ministry has approved railway line to be established to connect the Dungarpur and Ratlam station.
 The total distance between Ratlam to Dungarpur is around 187.6 km, Banswara is situated in the center of these two stations.
 Recently railway line work in progress and final location for rail track marked by agency.